 - You can find more tips and suggestions in our iPhone battery tips roundup.

 Apple’s iOS 10 adds an incredibly useful feature known as “Raise to Wake,” which does exactly what you’d expect — when you pick up your phone, the screen automatically comes on.
 For some on Apple’s forums, this particular feature has stopped working, or the feature isn’t even available.

 - This isn’t as widely known as it should be, but if you’re using an iPad Pro, Raise to Wake won’t work because the feature is currently only available on the iPhone 7, 7 Plus, 6S, 6S Plus, and SE, as those have the M9 motion coprocessor inside the A9 chip.
 The iPad Pro does as well, but for one reason or another, the feature isn’t there (at least not yet).

 - Another thing you can try, if you’re using one of the aforementioned iPhone models, is to check and make sure the Raise to Wake feature is on.
 Go to Settings > Display & Brightness and toggle on Raise to Wake to enable the feature.

 Annoyance: Stutters while switching apps

-With the current iteration of iOS 10, there have been a small number of people saying that they’ve noticed a bit of stuttering when switching apps (double-clicking the Home button to launch the app switcher).
+With the current iteration of iOS 10, there have been a small number of people on the Apple Discussion forums saying that they’ve noticed a bit of stuttering and lag when switching apps (double-clicking the Home button to launch the app switcher).
 It still works, but it’s not as seamless or smooth as it was in iOS 9.

 - If you use multiple apps throughout the day, brace yourself for an app switcher that doesn’t perform as well as it should.
 Consider closing apps that aren’t being used, or haven’t been used for a while.
 While in the app switcher, swipe up on an app to completely close it.